-Average salary in South Carolina
+The average salary in South Carolina per hour is $30.03.

-The state of South Carolina offers a range of earning potential for its residents.
-Like many other states, the cost of living can vary depending on where you live in South Carolina.
 According to the Missouri Economic Research and Information Center, South Carolina ranks as the 11th most affordable state in the US, making it an attractive option for those seeking affordable living with decent earning opportunities.

-Average salary in South Carolina by city
+What is the average salary in South Carolina by city?

 The US Census Bureau’s latest American Community Survey has calculated the average earnings for the largest cities in South Carolina, which you can find ranked below.